How to apply

 All research applications are made online through the Find a course database.

-- For PhD applications, go to the Doctor of Philosophy (PhD) page and pick your faculty.
-Click the 'apply now' button and follow the instructions precisely.
+- For PhD applications, go to the Postgraduate research courses page and pick your degree and faculty, eg. Doctor of Philosophy (Arts & Soc Sci).
+Click the 'apply now' button and follow the instructions.

 - For all other research applications, go to Find a course, and search for your research course.
-Click the 'apply now' button and follow the instructions precisely.
+Click the 'apply now' button and follow the instructions.

 To ensure that your application is complete and can be processed as quickly as possible, please ensure you have included all of the required supporting documentation.